Quansight/Quansight-website/README.md

 dynamically renders each page).

 The code in this repo takes advantage of the Next.js preview mode to integrate better with Storyblok and Vercel.
-When the code detects preview mode, it passes `{"version": "draft"}` to the Storyblok API in order to preview content that has been saved but not yet published -- in other words, `draft` content.
+When the code detects preview mode, it defaults to passing `{"version": "draft"}` to the Storyblok API in order to preview content that has been saved but not yet published -- in other words, `draft` content.